MichaelCade/90DaysOfDevOps/Days/day68.md

 </html>
 ```

-The results of running the `ansible-playbook playbook6.yml` command with our variable changes means that when we hit our loadbalancer you can see that we hit either of the webservers we have in our group.
+The results of running the `ansible-playbook playbook6.yml` command with our variable changes mean that when we hit our loadbalancer you can see that we hit either of the webservers we have in our group.

 ![](Images/Day68_config5.png)